 The panel's work is cyclical, dictated by the duration of the terms of office.
-It has a heavy workload in years in which a partial renewal of members of the Court of Justice or General Court takes place; but the workload is lighter outside these periods, as it was in 2014.
+It has a heavy workload in years in which a partial renewal of members of the Court of Justice or General Court takes place; the workload is lighter outside these periods, as it was in 2014 and in the first half of 2017.
 Given that the terms of office of the members of these two courts are for six years and half of them are renewed every three years, the panel has a heavy workload two years out of three on average.
-The reform of the General Court had a significant impact on the panel's workload in 2016, but the reform is now almost complete and the panel therefore expects the cyclical pattern of its workload to resume in line with the experience of the first panel.
+The reform of the General Court had a significant impact on the workload of the panel, which assessed 20 new candidates in 2016 as part of the first two stages of the reform of the General Court.
+Since then, the cyclical pattern of the panel's workload has resumed, in line with the experience of the 'first panel'.

-Each of the panel's meetings generally lasted a day, during which the panel conducted hearings with the candidates, where required, and discussed its opinions.
-The opinion was delivered on the same day as the hearing and discussion in all but one case.
-The opinion was always signed by all members of the panel who had discussed it.
-Prior to the panel's meetings, the secretariat provided each member with all the elements of the dossiers relating to the candidatures on the agenda for examination (see paragraph II.2 below - Candidatures for a first term of office or for renewal: distinct procedures for consideration), so that each member of the panel could study these in advance.
-Between 2014 and 2016, the panel delivered 64 opinions.
+Each of the panel's meetings generally lasted a day, during which the panel conducted hearings with the candidates, where required, and deliberated on its opinions.
+The opinion was delivered on the same day as the hearing and deliberation in all but two cases.
+The opinion was always signed by all members of the panel who had deliberated, except in one case due to an impediment on the part of a member.
+Prior to the panel's meetings, the secretariat provided each member with all the elements of the candidates' files on the agenda for examination (see section II.2 below - Candidates for a first term of office or for renewal of a term: separate procedures for consideration and assessment), so that each member of the panel could examine these in advance.

+Between 2014 and 2018, the panel delivered 80 opinions.
 The breakdown of its work per year is as follows:

 Year Number of meetings Number of opinions delivered

 2014 3 3

 2015 5 24

 2016 11 37

+2017 4 9

+2018 2 7

-Total 19 64
+Total 25 80